Skip to content

 Jesus the High Priest, offered Himself as the permanent, once-and-for-all sacrifice to atone for the sins of all people, for all time.

-Israel was now of the threshold of the Promised Land.
-And these chapters in the book of Numbers give a detailed account of the various kinds of sacrifices that the people of Israel were to offer to the Lord, as marks of their submission, surrender and honor to God.
+Israel was now at the threshold of the Promised Land.
+These chapters in the book of Numbers give a detailed account of the various kinds of sacrifices that the people of Israel were to offer to the Lord, as the mark of their submission, surrender, and honor to God.
 The most prominent animal of sacrifice was the lamb.
 This is an obvious prophetic reference to Jesus, who is the Lamb of God who takes away the sin of the world.
 (John 1:29)

 The work of a priest in ancient Israel was no small task.
 The book of Leviticus outlines the extensive requirements for daily, weekly, monthly, and yearly sacrifices to be made by the priests on behalf of the people.
 The amount of blood, cutting, dismembering, cleaning, and burning that was required was no small feat.
 It was a demanding and exhausting job that required constant attention and care.